 Skillet Southern okra and tomatoes is an easy recipe that shows you how to cook okra in a way that will appeal to the whole family.
 Eating okra stewed is not only healthy, but it’s also addictive!
 Fresh or frozen okra can be used to reap year round benefits of this amazing side dish that is a Southern classic.

-- 8 slices bacon, cooked and cut into 1/2-inch pieces
+- 7 slices bacon, cooked and cut into 1/2-inch pieces or crumbled

 - 1 cup yellow onion, chopped